Max Conway: Crewe Alexandra (loan)

 On 9 August 2024, despite featuring heavily for Bolton's first team during pre-season, Conway joined League Two side Crewe Alexandra on a season-long loan.
 Conway made his senior debut in the EFL a day later, coming on as a substitute for Lewis Billington during Crewe's 1–0 defeat at Barrow on the opening day of the season.
 He scored his first senior goal (a "fine individual effort") in Crewe's 1–1 League draw at Doncaster Rovers on 12 October 2024.
 On 16 January 2025, Crewe confirmed that Conway would remain at the club until the end of the season.
 He played every league game for Crewe, and was voted Crewe's Player of the Year.

+Personal life

+One of Conway's grandparents was born in Pretoria, South Africa.